Top 10 Leg Press Machine Reviews and Comparisons

 In addition to all this, the F660 provides a calf block to let you do standing calf exercises.
 A donkey squat pad, used with the calf block, lets you do donkey squats to tighten up your glutes.
 Weights load underneath the moving part of the sled, saving you space.
 The back pad used with the leg press gives you lumbar support and also moves into place for hack squats.

 Bodycraft even provides a full-color gallery and user manual, copious specs, weight chart, exercise guide and even the owners manual on their website.
-You can completely check out the leg press machine before making a purchase decision.

 6. Powerline BSGLPX

-Narrow footprint is home gym friendly
+The narrow footprint is home gym friendly

-Machine is budget conscious
+Machine is budget-conscious

 Range of motion is complete and consistent